alvin677/marsx/README.md

 ```
 # Physics
 **Apply physics to project, put in 'scene' script:**
+*Important notice: In the userData of each object, you must enter 2 parameters where one determine whether the object is anchored/unachored and the other the mass of the object!
+Example 1: [ "anchored", 100 ] Example 2: [ "unanchored", 10 ]
 ```js
 const timeStep = 1 / 60; // 60 FPS